 Take a farewell dinner cruise on the Seine.

 This is the perfect way to reminisce about your time in this incredible city and start planning your next visit.
 Because I know I will come back… there is so much more to see!

 My Favorite Paris Foods

 Something I didn’t have a chance to do but I would love to return to do is a food tour.
 My friend Heather, from Trimm Travels, got to do one.
 Read on for her Paris food tour experience.

 Is it safe to travel to Paris?

-While I was planning my trip the world was going crazy as it tends to do.
+While I was planning my trip, the world was going wild as it tends to do.
 Many people were questioning my decision to go, especially with my kids.
-I went anyway, and not because I am a risk taker at all.
+I went anyway, not because I am a risk taker.
 Although I am adventurous, I am also moderately conservative.

-While we were abroad there were bombings in London and a terrorism-motivated shooting nearby in Paris.
-Did they make me think I had made a bad decision?
+While we were abroad, there were bombings in London and a terrorism-motivated shooting nearby in Paris.
+Did they make me think I had made a wrong decision?
 The short answer is no. Life is scary.
-While I was travelling people died in car accidents in my home state.
-There is ultimately danger everywhere, but the likelihood is that we won’t be directly effected by it anymore at home than abroad.
+While I was traveling, people died in car accidents in my home state.
+There is ultimately danger everywhere, but the likelihood is that we won’t be directly affected by it anymore at home than abroad.
 We can’t completely control the universe.

 These fears are what terrorists are taking advantage of.
-I don’t plan on letting these irrational people make my actions irrational nor do I plan on passing these fears on to my kids.
-I do plan on exposing them to a world that is bigger than themselves.
-My husband and I hope to give them an understanding of other people, cultures and beliefs which, I hope, will result in them being better world citizens.
+I don’t plan on letting these irrational people make my actions irrational, nor do I plan on passing these fears on to my kids.
+I intend to expose them to a world bigger than themselves.
+My husband and I hope to give them an understanding of other people, cultures, and beliefs, which, I expect, will result in them being better world citizens.

 Have you been to Paris yet?
 What did you love that I missed?
 Please let me know in the comments.
 Feel free to ask any questions down there as well.